Fact #1: Sewing machines need routine maintenance to keep it running properly (and extend its lifespan!), especially if the machine has a computer.

 Q: What machines are covered in this course?

 A: This workshop covers almost all "modern" home domestic sewing machines, including those with computers.
 It does NOT cover any commercial/industrial machines, sergers, embroidery-specific components or embroidery-only machines, chain stitch or specialty machines.
-There are a handful of extremely complex machines we will not handle in this workshop such as the Viking Epic, Brother Luminaire or Stellair, Bernina 5, 7, 8, 9 series (and a few others), or Janome M7 or M17.
-Those machines required specific tools and program codes for service and are beyond the scope of this workshop.
+There are a few machines we will not handle in this workshop such as the Viking Epic series, and the newest models of Bernina, such as the 3, 4, 5, 7, 8, 9 series (and a few others).
+Those machines require specific tools and program codes for service and are beyond the scope of this workshop.
 Please check with us first if you are unsure about your machine.

 Q: If I have an issue with a machine, can I contact you for help?